zzhu33/scSplitter/README.md

 numpy, pandas

-It is recommended to create a `bowtie2` directory in the installation directory and then dowload and extract the [human GRCh38](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz) Bowtie2 reference index to the directory.
+It is recommended to create a `bowtie2_index` directory in the installation directory and then dowload and extract the [human GRCh38](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz) Bowtie2 reference index to the directory.
 This is the default reference index for alignment.
 Users can also specify any reference index explicitly with `--ind` using Bowtie2 syntax.
 Ex: `--ind /home/bowtie_inds/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index`.
+Alternatively, users can also edit `bowtie2indexdir` and `bowtie2indexname` to point FASTR to an index by default.

 ## Tutorial
 This tutorial will guide the user in processing a sample scRNA seq result from 10x Genomic.